Foster Hewitt: Later life

-Hewitt had retired from television in 1963, but he continued to broadcast Leafs games on radio until 1968.
-In 1965, he became one of a group of owners of the WHL Vancouver Canucks, a minor professional hockey team.
+In 1965, Hewitt became one of a group of owners of the WHL Vancouver Canucks, a minor league professional hockey team.
 The following year, he and co-owner Cyrus McLean made a presentation to the National Hockey League asking the league to award them an NHL franchise, but their bid was rejected.

 Hewitt came out of retirement to broadcast the 1972 Summit Series (with colour commentator Brian Conacher).

 Hewitt was inducted into the Hockey Hall of Fame as a builder in 1965.
 In 1972, he was made an Officer of the Order of Canada.
+Hewitt's original gondola from Maple Leaf Gardens was dismantled, then dumped into an incinerator in August 1979 to make room for private boxes, under the Maple Leaf Sports & Entertainment leadership of Harold Ballard.

+Personal life and death

+He and his wife Elizabeth Kathleen How had a son, Bill Hewitt, and two daughters, Wendy Rowan and Ann Somerville.

+Foster Hewitt died from a combination of Alzheimer's disease, kidney failure, and throat cancer on April 21, 1985, at the age of 82, at Providence Villa Nursing Home in Scarborough, Ontario.

+Legacy

 The Foster Hewitt Memorial Award from the Hockey Hall of Fame is named after him, as is the media gondola at the nearby Scotiabank Arena.
-Hewitt's original gondola from Maple Leaf Gardens was dismantled, then dumped into an incinerator in August 1979 to make room for private boxes, under the MLG leadership of Harold Ballard.

 Foster Hewitt was posthumously inducted into the Canadian Association of Broadcasters Hall of Fame in 1989 and the Ontario Sports Hall of Fame in 1996.

-Personal life

-He and his wife Elizabeth Kathleen How had a son, Bill Hewitt, and a daughter, Elizabeth Ann Somerville.
-Hewitt died from a combination of Alzheimer's disease, kidney failure, and throat cancer on April 21, 1985, at the age of 82, at Providence Villa Nursing Home in Scarborough, Ontario.

-In popular culture

 A Canadian-style pub and grill restaurant was established in his name in Kaohsiung, Taiwan.